-- 59. Provisions should be reviewed at each balance sheet date and adjusted to reflect the current best estimate.
-If it is no longer probable that an outflow of resources embodying economic benefits will be required to settle the obligation, the provision should be reversed. - 60.
-Where discounting is used, the carrying amount of a provision increases in each period to reflect the passage of time.
+- 59 Provisions shall be reviewed at the end of each balance sheet datereporting period and adjusted to reflect the current best estimate.
+If it is no longer probable that an outflow of resources embodying economic benefits will be required to settle the obligation, the provision shall be reversed. - 60 Where discounting is used, the carrying amount of a provision increases in each period to reflect the passage of time.
 This increase is recognised as borrowing cost.